THE LIBERATION OF GEOFF

 Something after me sneaks since I left the Barrier Peaks.
 I take another route down.
 I return to the Stark Mounds.
-I’ll keep the map with me, but if I don’t bring it to thee, the location is a day and half above and beyond the sages we spoke of before I was gone.
-The potential for alliance is great, we only need bide time and wait. – The Rat
+I’ll keep the map with me, but if I don’t bring it to thee, the location is a day and half beyond the sages we spoke of before I was gone.
+Potential for alliance is great, we only need bide time and wait. – The Rat

 Ansgar tests the strange stones clicking them together and discovers the explosive property of thunderstones.

 The party returns to the safety of Hochoch and places the information they found in the hollow tree at the cemetery.
 More than a week later, Bryn awakens from a powerful dream of giants fleeing west, pursued by a powerful force from the north.
 As she contemplates the meaning of her dream, she catches a glimpse of a gnomish figure peering through her window, or perhaps that too was part of her dream.